Oldham County Emergency Medical Services

 Our staff is comprised of both EMT’s & Paramedics.
 Something we are most proud of is our average years of service.
 For EMT’s it is 13 years and for Paramedics it is 17 years.

 Dr. Thomas Pope is our medical director and has held that position for several years.
 He is a service veteran of the Navy and currently services as an emergency Physician at Baptist Health La Grange.

 The primary response vehicle for Oldham County EMS is Horton Type I ambulance that sits on a Ford 450 chassis.

 Command vehicles consist of Ford Explorers & Expeditions.

 Oldham County Ambulance Taxing District is governed by a five-member Board of Directors who are appointed by the Oldham County Fiscal Court.

-Oldham County EMS is led by Colonel Todd Early and Lieutenant Colonel Keith Smith.
+Oldham County EMS is led by Colonel Keith Smith and Lieutenant Colonel Keith Blair.